iManagement

 Objective

-• Quantity of honey (see calculation under image)
+• Quantity of honey (see calculation under the image on the left)

-• Presence of pollen and uncapped honey (sign of recent inflow) near the brood
+• Presence of pollen and uncapped honey (indicating recent foraging) near the brood

 Possible actions